How the NCMD programme protects personal information

 Personal data on the child and any significant person in the child’s life is sent to CDOPs from all agencies who had contact with the child during their life, or after their death (see the NCMD Data Flow Diagram).
 CDOPs then enter the data into the NCMD, either manually, through a secure web portal, or automatically, through a web-based application programming interface (API).

-For GDPR purposes, the NCMD data controller is Healthcare Quality Improvement Partnership (HQIP).
+For GDPR purposes, the joint data controllers are NHS England and the Healthcare Quality Improvement Partnership (HQIP).
 HQIP is the commissioner of the NCMD programme on behalf of NHS England.
 The contract for the NCMD programme is awarded to the University of Bristol (UoB) and the NCMD team is employed by and based at UoB premises.
 UoB as well as the NCMD system developer, the software company QES, are the NCMD data processors.
-The data protection representative at UoB is Henry Stuart who can be contacted via email at email@example.com.
+The data protection representative at UoB is Henry Stuart who can be contacted via email at firstname.lastname@example.org.

 Processing of personal data requires a legal basis under GDPR (this includes pseudonymised data).
 HQIP, as controller, has determined that the most appropriate legal basis for the NCMD is: